 Last but not least, climb the hidden gem of The Thinking Spot.
 Don’t be fooled by Mountain Projects lack of routes.
 Just ask for info at Gravity Sports about climbing there or click here for our beta about climbing there.
 When you drive over there, hang out on the beautiful North Beach afterward.

-On The Way: On the way to Stanley you have to stop at the amazing Kirkham Hot Springs.
+On The Way to or from Stanley: On the way to Stanley you have to stop at the amazing Kirkham Hot Springs.
 It can be crowded but it’s still worth the stop.
 Park at 44.072427, -115.541471, cross the bridge, and enjoy moving between the 100-degree springs then polar plunging in the crisp cold river and cliff jumping from the opposite side of the river!

-You could spend so much time in Stanley!
-The Sawtooths are easily one of our favorite mountain ranges in the world.
+The Sawtooths are easily one of our favorite mountain ranges in the world and you could spend so much time in the area surrounding Stanley.

-There are so many epic hikes!
-There are alpine lakes, meadows, jagged peaks, waterfalls, and lakes without the crowds of popular national parks.
+There are so many epic hikes to alpine lakes, meadows, jagged peaks, waterfalls, and lakes without the crowds of popular national parks.
 Be sure to hike Goat Lake, it’s short (not easy per se) and one of the most amazing hikes we’ve ever done.

 Related blog: Best Day Hikes in The Sawtooth Range

 Camp at Stanley Lake but make a reservation ahead of time if it’s summer.
 Spend a few days at Redfish Lake where there are many scenic campgrounds though Glacier View is the only one that allows RVs.